 The Office of Field Practice (OFP) provides an array of resources to support and promote student participation in public health field-practice, including the administration of various School-wide components of the required practicum within the MPH curriculum.
 OFP works with all academic departments and programs, and develops inter-disciplinary practice sites available to students across the School.
-The Office is directed by Linda F. Cushman, associate dean for field practice, and professor of Population and Family Health at CUMC.
+The Office is directed by Associate Dean for Field Practice and Population and Family Health Professor Linda F. Cushman.

 Examples of previous practicum projects include:

 - Curriculum and training Development at Young Men's Health Initiative

 - Community Needs Assessment for a UNICEF WASH program in Laos

 - Evaluation of an HIV prevention intervention in Rakai, Uganda

 - School Health Vision Project, NYC Office of School Health, Department of Health and Mental Hygiene

 - Development of a health assessment process for use at a refugee camp in Jordan